fox-squirrels-2013/phase-2-guide/boots/brantley-beaird.md

 Topher has gotten me in the habit of really looking at error messages.
 I also continue to practice googling errors and am getting more comfortable with the right places to find answers (StackOverflow, documentation).
 I do try to thoroughly hypothesize various solutions, but I also find it useful to "see what happens" if I change ONE thing.
 I never use the debugger...but prolly should.
 I should get better about creating branches for tests to throw away.

 I get the ideas behind the Ruby webapps we've done but have not had a chance to personally implement all the items (e.g. bcrypt, I sort of did sessions on the group project).
 I still don't completely understand what makes a route RESTful...it seems like it's just a naming convention.
+I know I've mentioned this before, but I feel like I learn well when I have solid examples to go off of...probably all that formal schooling.
+Additionally, since there are SO many things out there, sometimes I'm not aware of the appropriate solution.
+Perhaps it wasn't taught or referenced and we were supposed to come up with / come across the answer ourselves, perhaps it was covered and I just didn't get it.
+This is where I should ask for help (more often).
+Too often I feel like I don't ask for help early enough - this is partially because I want to have some time to at least try to figure it out myself, since most of our work is pairing (which I enjoy).

+HTML and CSS used to be like Chinese, but now it's more like Spanish, so that's a plus.
+It really helped / helps to think of HTML as structure only.
+When I saw various big name sites without CSS, things started to make a lot more sense...HTML is just the structure.
+Granted things have become a big more complicated with embedded Ruby and jQuery.
+I have done very little CSS but am confident that I can make a page look presentable.
+It will be a while though before I can do any Dan Bender stuff, heh!

+ActiveRecord...

 Week 2